 Fluorescent lights sometimes buzz, flicker or hum.
-This is not something that has to stay the same or be replaced with a whole new light or with a phone call to an electrician.
+This is not something that has to stay the same or be replaced.
 It just means being careful and finding out what the source of trouble is.
+Therefore, try the simple tasks below.
+If it's still buzzing after, it's time to connect with a local electrician.

 Buzzing in fluorescent lights is caused by the ballast, also known as the transformer, in the lighting fixture.
 Most residential fixtures use magnetic ballasts that operate at 60 hertz, which creates audible humming and flickering.
 Your solution is to replace the magnetic ballast with electronic ballast, which operates at 20,000 to 40,000 hertz, essentially continuously.
 This completely eliminates humming and flickering.